gchojnowski/gapTrick/README.md

 ## Input

+The most important keywords are

+    --seqin - input sequences in FASTA format --templates - input template in PDB/mmCIF format --jobnmame - name of a target job directory.
+Existing directories will not be overwritten

-To see a list the most recent options run
+To see a full keywords list run

 ```
 gapTrick --help